joshusooyaa/etch-a-sketch/README.md

 `drawing-grid-container` is an ID since there will only be one place to draw.
 This is a unique area and shouldn't be a class.
 Its grid styling will be dynamically added by the JS since `grid-template-columns` this will allow for later implementation of letting the user change the size of the grid layout.

+Once the appropriate amount of grids have been created, they need to have listeners added to them.
+Since we're creating a drawing app, we ideally want to click and draw, however the click listener won't work because then we'd have to click on every grid to color (instead of dragging).
+Therefore, we can check for mouseover instead, and can add an event listener for mouse down elsewhere -- which will trigger a boolean we can check inside the callback function for this event listener.

 **PsuedoCode for `addGrids`**
 ```
 parameters: number of rows (or columns, they'll be the same number)